DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 Bobtail truck

-A term for a large truck without the trailer.
-Also refers to a Straight truck.
+1. A large truck tractor without the trailer.

 Bob-weight